jvde-github/AIS-catcher-docs/docs/installation/docker.md

 <div class="step" markdown>

 **Complete the setup wizard**
-Open the dashboard in your browser at `http://localhost:8118`.
+Open the dashboard in your browser at `http://localhost:8118`{ .address }.
 On first use, the setup wizard walks you through configuring your input device and outputs, and starts the receiver:

 [Setup Wizard](../managed/setup-wizard.md){ .md-button .md-button--primary }